pa7i3nt/installation-guide/sonarqube/INSTALLATION.md

 cd example_project/sonarqube-scanner
 ```

-- Run the scanner, passing it the token you created earlier in Section 10:
+- Run the scanner, passing it the token you created earlier in [Section 5](#5-secure-sonarqube):

 ```bash
 sonar-scanner -D sonar.login=your_token_here